- Chemistry, Biochemistry, and Chemical Biology

 Students participate in a journal club the day before the President’s Research Seminar Series meets, in order to review some of the speaker’s published work, and they meet with the speaker on the day of the seminar.

+Spring: The second section which runs in the spring includes twenty hours of instruction and meets once a week for 10 weeks.
 Students in this course will learn to apply quantitative exploratory data analysis techniques to different forms of experimental data.
-The course will begin with a software skills “bootcamp”, which will introduce students to computing via the UNIX shell, and to computing in the R programming language.
+The course will begin with an introduction for students to computing via the UNIX shell, and to computing in the R programming language.
 The remaining lessons will be a blend of practical skills and theoretical concepts.
 Students will become comfortable performing exploratory data analysis, and will understand how concepts from statistics underlie the tools they use.
-These skills will enable them both to collaborate effectively with computational biologists, as well as to carry out their own computational experiments.
+Overall the goal of this course is to serve as a practical primer for various bioinformatic analyses, and should provide students with the foundation for future selfguided learning and skill acquisition in this discipline.
+These skills will enable them both to collaborate effectively with computational biologists, as well as begin to carry out their own computational experiments.

-Specific topics include: practical aspects of data formatting and management; visualization of data and model parameters; an introduction to probability, elementary statistics and hypothesis testing; experimental design and tools for differential expression analysis in RNA‐seq and ChIP‐seq; interpreting model fit, correct interpretation of statistical evidence, and multiple hypothesis testing correction methods; common data‐structures for working with biological sequences; enrichment testing for ranked gene sets; common bioinformatics tools and data quality assessment tools; introduction to structural biology and tools for visualization
+Specific topics include: practical aspects of data formatting and management; visualization of data; an introduction to probability, elementary statistics and hypothesis testing; experimental design and tools for differential expression analysis in RNA-seq and ChIPseq; common data structures for working with biological sequences; enrichment testing for ranked gene sets; common bioinformatics tools and data quality assessment tools; introduction to structural biology and tools for visualization.
+GSK Student & Faculty Handbook 15 Towards the end of the course, students will be assigned a guided problem set to utilize the concepts and skills described in the course.

 - Quantifying a sample distribution